tracedelange/tracedelange.github.io/_posts/2021-06-11-modeling-tsp.markdown

 Now things are getting interesting...
 We only increased our number of cities by four, yet our processing time increased to about four seconds, aka <b> five-thousands times longer</b> than it took to calculate our solution for a five city map.
 Additionally, the number of potential solutions to calculate increased by a factor of 3024 from 60 routes to 181,440 routes.

 Since we're working with permutations, things are getting out of hand pretty quick

+With just 20 routes, the number of possible solutions jumps to roughly 60,822,550,204,416,000 solutions.

+According to <a href='https://www.liverpoolmuseums.org.uk/stories/which-greater-number-of-atoms-universe-or-number-of-chess-moves'>Liverpool Museums,</a> there are between 10^78 to 10^82 in the observable universe.

+Stated another way, there are more possible solutions to the travelling salesman problem given 62 cities than there are atoms in the observable universe.
+That's a lot of possible solutions.
+Way too many, actually.

+But what if we want to solve a problem like this?
+It's not hard to imagine a delivery driver completing 62 stops in a day, and it's unlikely the average delivery company has access to supercomputers capable of crunching trillions of calculations every second.

+One solution to this problem is to add a margin of error.
+Obviously the optimal solution would be nice, but if you could trade a large portion of processing time for a small margin of error, you can cut down on processing time immensely.
+This is where <a href='https://en.wikipedia.org/wiki/Heuristic_(computer_science)'>Heuristics</a> come into play, functions or algorithms that are "close enough".
+These processes trade a small portion of accuracy for huge payouts in processing speed.
+It depends on the organization and the problem, but for many use cases a solution that is 95% accurate on demand right now is a lot more valuable than a solution that is 100% accurate in an hour, a day or even a year from now (rocket launches withstanding).

+Heuristics come in many different shapes and forms, and there are some that work much better than others.
+Again, it all depends on the use case and requirements of the solution.
+For a simple and fast approximation, you might use a <a href='https://en.wikipedia.org/wiki/Nearest_neighbor_search'>nearest neighbor search</a> to approximate the fastest route through the problem.
+As a once Biologist, my personal favorite is the <a>genetic algorithm</a>, which evaluates each solution in terms of survival of the fittest, reproducing and recombining those solutions which outperform others.

+In a future blog post, I will outline how I've managed to implement a genetic algorithm written from scratch designed to approximate solutions to the Travelling Salesman problem.

+For the time being, I've put together a small Webapp to demonstrate the exponential complexity of the problem, which you can <a href='https://tsp-frontend-react.herokuapp.com/'>visit here.</a>

 <!-- {% highlight python %}